PartlyAwesome/lange-notify/README.md

 - Sound design by [Anthony "Airon" Oetzmann](http://aironaudio.weebly.com/)

 ### License
-lange-notify is provided under the MIT license, which is available to read in the [LICENSE][] file.
+lange-notify is provided under the MIT license, which is available to read in the [LICENSE](LICENSE) file.
-[license]: LICENSE